carlosmolano/laravel-drive/README.md

-Laravel Drive
+Laravel Google Drive
 ====

 **README will be fully filled after development of the class.**

-A Laravel package/wrapper for the Google Drive API
+A Laravel wrapper for the Google Drive API.
+It's very basic though.

 Installation
 ------------